Restaurant and Food Options in Branson

 These are NOT sponsored listings or paid advertisements!
 As a self-professed foodie, these are simply my favorite places to dine. :)

 Barbecue: Star Bar Grill's Branson Beast sandwich wins my award for best barbecue sandwich in the state (yes, better than anything in Kansas City).
 Chef Cee's other creations are worth exploring, too.
-City Butcher (in Springfield) isn't in Branson, but it's worth stopping at on your way to or from town (or simply taking a drive up there during your stay) for absolutely amazing and authentic Central Texas-style barbecue (their moist brisket is as good as anything I've had in or near Austin).
-For more traditional competition-style BBQ, Gettin' Basted is quite good competition/KC-style BBQ.
+City Butcher (in Springfield) isn't in Branson, but it's absolutely worth stopping at on your way to or from town (or simply taking a drive up there during your stay) for absolutely amazing and authentic Central Texas-style barbecue (their moist brisket is as good as anything I've had in or near Austin).
+Aside from those, Gettin' Basted offers good competition/KC-style BBQ, and newcomer Big D's BBQ brings some Memphis and Texas influences to the local area.

 Breakfast: BillyGail's near Silver Dollar City is an institution (famous for their oversized crepe-style pancakes), but it gets tremendously busy, so plan accordingly.
 For something a little more down-to-earth, Clockers in downtown is a pretty good "greasy spoon" diner and does well for breakfast.